-The 2012-13 season was the 28th campaign for Bowdoin Head Coach Tim Gilbride.
-During his career at Bowdoin, Gilbride has accumulated a 395-290 (.576) record, including a school-record 22-7 mark, NESCAC Championship Game berth and NCAA Tournament win in the 2007-08 season, when he was also named the NESCAC and New England Division III Coach of the Year.
+Head Coach Tim Gilbride embarks on this 30th campaign at the helm of men's basketball in the 2014-15 season.
+During his career at Bowdoin, Gilbride has accumulated a 414-296 (.583) record, including a school-record 22-7 mark, NESCAC Championship Game berth and NCAA Tournament win in the 2007-08 season, when he was also named the NESCAC and New England Division III Coach of the Year.

 Gilbride began his time at Bowdoin in the 1985-86 season, after serving as assistant men's basketball coach at American International College and head women's coach at his alma mater, Providence College.
 In his five years with Division II AIC, Gilbride was part of a team that had a cumulative record of 104-45.
 In 1985, AIC finished as NCAA New England Regional Champions with a 29-4 record and finished the season ranked third in the nation.
 As the head coach of the Providence College women, Gilbride had a career record of 82-27 and finished the 1980 season with a 22-7 record and a No. 16 national ranking.